stefan-jansen/machine-learning-for-trading/03_alternative_data/README.md

-# Chapter 03: Alternative Data
+# Alternative Data for Trading

 This chapter explains how individuals, business processes, and sensors produce alternative data.
 It also provides a framework to navigate and evaluate the proliferating supply of alternative data for investment purposes.